-In this blog post, we’ll look at credit card fraud and the graph and timeline visualization techniques that uncover the story behind the data.
-We’ll also look at the ways new technologies, together with credit card fraud visualization, help companies lower fraud rates and improve customer experience.
+In this blog post, we’ll look at ways to enhance credit card fraud detection with AI and data visualization techniques, uncovering the story behind the data.
+We’ll also explore the complementary technologies that help companies lower fraud rates and improve customer experience.

 The impacts of credit card fraud